balderdashy/sails-docs/concepts/Configuration/Configuration.md

 ### The `config/local.js` file

 You may use the `config/local.js` file to configure a Sails app for your local environment (your laptop, for example).
-The settings in this file take precedence over all other config files except [.sailsrc](https://sailsjs.com/documentation/concepts/Configuration/usingsailsrcfiles.html).
+The settings in this file take precedence over all other config files except [.sailsrc](https://sailsjs.com/documentation/concepts/configuration/using-sailsrc-files).
 Since they're intended only for local use, they should not be put under version control (and are included in the default `.gitignore` file for that reason).
 Use `local.js` to store local database settings, change the port used when lifting an app on your computer, etc.

-See [https://sailsjs.com/documentation/concepts/Configuration/localjsfile.html](https://sailsjs.com/documentation/concepts/Configuration/localjsfile.html) for more information.
+See [Concepts > Configuration > The local.js file](https://sailsjs.com/documentation/concepts/configuration/the-local-js-file) for more information.

 ### Accessing `sails.config` in your app

 The `config` object is available on the Sails app instance (`sails`).
-By default, this is exposed on the [global scope](https://sailsjs.com/documentation/concepts/Globals) during lift, and therefore available from anywhere in your app.
+By default, this is exposed on the [global scope](https://sailsjs.com/documentation/concepts/globals) during lift, and therefore available from anywhere in your app.

 ##### Example
 ```javascript